Welcome to eBUS Adapter 3.0!

 WIFI

-By plugging a LOLIN/Wemos D1 mini with ESP-8266 onto socket J9, the adapter can be used via WIFI.
+By plugging a LOLIN/Wemos D1 mini with ESP-8266 or a Wemos C3 mini with firmware of v5 onto socket J9, the adapter can be used via WIFI.

 The power is supplied directly via the USB connector of the Wemos.